Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Introduction

-\textbf{Contributions.} In this paper, we argue that trigger set-based watermarking methods today~\cite{ adi:usec:2018, zhang:asiaccs:2018, guo:iccad:2018, fan:nips:2019, li:acsac:2019,merrer:nca:2019, namba:asiaccs:2019, zhang:aaai:2020} do not achieve their goal of enabling model owners to prove their ownership of watermarked DNN models.
+\textbf{Contributions.} In this paper, we argue that trigger set-based watermarking methods today~\cite{ adi:usec:2018, zhang:asiaccs:2018, guo:iccad:2018, fan:nips:2019, jia:usec:2021, li:acsac:2019,merrer:nca:2019, namba:asiaccs:2019, zhang:aaai:2020} do not achieve their goal of enabling model owners to prove their ownership of watermarked DNN models.
 We believe that previous studies have not evaluated the robustness of their watermarking algorithms to the fullest extent, thereby failing to demonstrate their readiness for real-world deployment.

 There exist two different strategies for evaluating the robustness of a DNN model: (1) proving a theoretical lower bound with approximation~\cite{bastani:nips:2016, huang:cav:2017} and (2) demonstrating an upper bound via adversarial evaluation with strong attacks.
-Previous watermarking studies~\cite{adi:usec:2018, zhang:asiaccs:2018, guo:iccad:2018, fan:nips:2019, li:acsac:2019, merrer:nca:2019, namba:asiaccs:2019, zhang:aaai:2020} have taken the latter approach, demonstrating their robustness against selected attacks.
-However, in performing adversarial evaluation, we observed two common flaws in previous studies when evaluating the robustness of their trigger set-based watermarking algorithms: (1) performing incomplete adversarial evaluation and (2) overlooking an adaptive adversary.
+Previous watermarking studies~\cite{adi:usec:2018, zhang:asiaccs:2018, guo:iccad:2018, fan:nips:2019, li:acsac:2019, merrer:nca:2019, jia:usec:2021, namba:asiaccs:2019, zhang:aaai:2020} have taken the latter approach, demonstrating their robustness against selected attacks.
+However, we observed two common flaws in previous studies when evaluating the robustness of their trigger set-based watermarking algorithms: (1) performing incomplete adversarial evaluation and (2) overlooking an adaptive adversary.

 \textbf{Incomplete adversarial evaluation.} Because various attacks have been introduced across diverse studies in various contexts, we first consolidate and reorganize six existing attacks.
-We then categorize the existing attacks into two types, each of which corresponds to either of adversary's two strategies: (1) claiming of ownership by the adversary or (2) obscuring the owner's ownership.
+We then categorize the existing attacks into two types, each of which corresponds to either of the adversary's two strategies: (1) claiming ownership by the adversary or (2) obscuring the owner's ownership.